Skip to content

 sudo sed -i 's/^SELINUX=enforcing$/SELINUX=permissive/' /etc/selinux/config

-sudo yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes
+sudo yum install -y kubelet kubeadm kubectl conntrack-tools --disableexcludes=kubernetes

 sudo systemctl enable --now kubelet

-Deploying a cluster with OVN Kubernetes
+Deploying a cluster with OVN-Kubernetes

 Execute the following instructions only on the master node, node1.